Trifluoromethanol: Trifluoromethoxide

+Trifluoromethyl benzoate is a related source of the trifluoromethoxide ion.

+In aqueous media, the CF3O- decomposes at room temperature.

 Occurrence in upper layers of atmosphere

 While trifluoromethanol is unstable under normal conditions, it is generated in the stratosphere from CF3- and CF3O- radicals by reaction with OF+ and F- radicals.
 In this case, decomposition of trifluoromethanol is negligible under the conditions prevailing in the atmosphere due to the high activation energy of the reaction.
 The expected lifetime of trifluoromethanol is several million years at altitudes below 40 km.